artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 .. note::

+   If you are running :ref:`Archivematica without Elasticsearch
+   <install-elasticsearch>` or with limited Elasticsearch functionality, the
-   If you are running Archivematica in indexless mode (without Elasticsearch), the Appraisal tab will not appear on your dashboard.
+   Appraisal tab will not appear in your dashboard.

 *On this page:*